cu-ecen-aeld/final-project-rajatchaple/docs/bbb-X11-support.md

 8. Next do ./build.sh.
 Once the build is complete, copy the contents to the SD card and test the image.
 9. Once the image boots, first login and then do **startx** from the BBB terminal to start the X server.

-The hdmi display may go to sleep if inactive for a longer time.
+The hdmi display may go to sleep if inactive for a long time.
 To disable sleep, do the following-

 1. Go to /etc/X11/xorg.conf.d/ and create a new file named 10-time.conf